deltathecreatorr/Web-Game-JS-PHP/README.md

     - Score updates if score is better than last score.

 **Important**
-The game should be visible at the link below if the VM is turned on, however, if it is not please run the commands below and then click on the link.
+Game should be visible at the link below if VM is turned on, however, if not, run the commands below, then click on the link.
-The Project files are also available on the Linux VM at /opt/lampp/htdocs/PHPWebGame.
+Project files are available on the VM -> /opt/lampp/htdocs/PHPWebGame.

 ```
 sudo service apache2 stop